Artsdatabanken/kart-lastejobb/bin/README.md

-# export.bat
+# run.bat
-* Runs all fme-jobs for export
+* Runs import and export
-* Runs geojsonPropertiesTagger.py on geojson containing all features
-* Runs tippecanoe to create mbtiles
-* Copies files to webserver

 # geojsonPropertiesTagger.py
 * Moves all codes from arrays to tags in geojson
 ## Usage